The Holocaust in the Independent State of Croatia: Antisemitic propaganda

 Two days later, the newspaper Novi list concluded that Croatians must "be more alert than any other ethnic group to protect their racial purity, ...
 We need to keep our blood clean of the Jews".
-The newspaper also wrote that Jews are synonymous with "treachery, cheating, greed, immorality and foreigness", and therefore "wide swaths of the Croatian people always despised the Jews and felt towards them natural revulsion".
+The newspaper also wrote that Jews are synonymous with "treachery, cheating, greed, immorality and foreignness", and therefore "wide swaths of the Croatian people always despised the Jews and felt towards them natural revulsion".
 Nova Hrvatska (New Croatia) added that according to the Talmud, "this toxic, hot well-spring of Jewish wickedness and malice, the Jew is even free to kill Gentiles".

 One of the main claims of Ustaše propaganda was that the Jews have always been against an independent Croatian state and against the Croatian people.
 In April 1941 the newspaper Hrvatski narod accused Jews of being responsible for the "many failures and misfortunes of so many Croatian people", which led the Poglavnik [the Ustaše leader Ante Pavelic] to "eradicate these evils".
 A Spremnost article stated that the Ustaša movement defines "Judaism as one of the greatest enemies of the people".

-Some in the Catholic Church joined the anti-Semitic propaganda.
-Thus the Catholic Bishop of Sarajevo, Ivan Šarić, published in his diocesan newspaper that "the movement to free the world of Jews, represents the movement for the restoration of human dignity.
+Some in the Catholic Church joined the antisemitic propaganda.
+The Roman Catholic Bishop of Sarajevo, Ivan Šarić, published in his diocesan newspaper that "the movement to free the world of Jews, represents the movement for the restoration of human dignity.
 Omniscient and omnipotent God is behind this movement ".
-And in July 1941, the Franciscan priest, Dionysius Juričev, in Novi list wrote that "it is no longer a sin to kill a seven year-old child".
+In July 1941, a Franciscan priest, Dionysius Juričev, wrote in Novi list that "it is no longer a sin to kill a seven year-old child".